-Many meeting planners ask for a motivational speaker video before hiring a professional speaker to speak the their convention.
+Most meeting planners ask for a motivational speaker video before hiring a professional speaker.

 Many speakers call themselves the best motivational speaker ever and yet their video is awful.

-Your choice of guest speakers can set the stage for the whole convention and if they fail, it can have a bad impact on the entire event.
+Your choice of guest speakers can set the stage for the whole convention, and if they fail, it can have an adverse impact on the entire event.